North Bay man celebrating his 100th birthday is MLB's oldest living former player

 These days, Schallock is back living in the North Bay.
 His room at a Sonoma assisted-living facility is filled with memories from his baseball past, but there is one item missing: his 1953 World Series ring.

-Schallock says his late wife of 76 years Dona is to blame.
+Schallock says his late wife of 76 years Dona is to blame for the ring's disappearance.

-"My wife hid the thing in the house and then she couldn't remember where she hid it and when we sold the house, it went to the dumps," Schallock said followed by laughter.
+"My wife hid the thing in the house and then she couldn't remember where she hid it.
+And when we sold the house, it went to the dumps," Schallock said with a laugh.
+"Now those rings sell for about $25,000."

 Schallock will celebrate his 100th birthday on Thursday and every second that he gets to keep the title as baseball's oldest living former player.